megaiashua/Cryptographic-PDF-Signer-GUI/README.md

 # Recommended use

-Run the executable file found in the releases section.
+Run the executable file fow Windows found in the releases section.
-In case that you do not want to use the executable you can find the instructions below in order to run the script with python.
+In case that you do not want to use the executable or have a different OS you can find the instructions below in order to run the script with python.

 # Prerequisites for running the script